-Cellia is currently based in Jakarta, where she specialises in cross-border public and private mergers and acquisitions, joint ventures and foreign investment transactions, with a particular focus on the financial services, consumer and real estate sectors.
+Cellia is currently based in Jakarta, where she specialises in cross-border public and private M&A, private equity, joint ventures and foreign investment transactions, with a particular focus on the financial services/fintech, consumer and pharma/healthcare sectors.
 She is also an experienced lawyer specialising in data protection laws in Indonesia.

 Cellia has advised: